OpenTechSchool/www.opentechschool.org/code-of-conduct.md

 Purpose
 -------

-A primary goal of all the conferences and user groups organised or affiliated with the OpenTechSchool is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of all events organized or affiliated with the OpenTechSchool is to be inclusive to the largest number of participants, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status and religion (or lack thereof).

 This Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.